Cloud-CV/EvalAI/docs/source/architecture_decisions.md

 ### Submission Worker

-The submission worker are responsible for processing submission messages.
+The submission worker is responsible for processing submission messages.
 It listens on a queue named `submission_task_queue`, and on receiving a message for a submission, it processes and evaluates the submission.

-One of the major design changes that we decided to implement in the submission worker was to load all the data related to the challenge in the worker's memory, instead of fetching it every time a new submission message arrives.
+One of the major design changes that we decided to implement in the submission worker was to load all the data related to the challenge in the worker's memory, instead of fetching it every time a new submission message arrived.
 So the worker, when starting, fetches the list of active challenges from the database and then loads it into memory by maintaining the map `EVALUATION_SCRIPTS` on challenge id.
 This was actually a major performance improvement.

 Another major design change that we incorporated here was to dynamically import the challenge module and to load it in the map instead of invoking a new python process every time a submission message arrives.
 So now whenever a new message for a submission is received, we already have its corresponding challenge module being loaded in a map called `EVALUATION_SCRIPTS`, and we just need to call